camelia-osan/Virtual-Piano/README.md

 The whole content is divided in two containers - one that wraps the white keys and one that wraps the black keys.
 The piano keys are *kbd* tags.

-The audio files are .mp3 files that are named after each letter on the piano.
+The sounds are .mp3 files that are named after each letter on the piano.

 - CSS